The Gallant Men: Cancellation and syndication

-In December 1962, ABC pulled the plug on The Roy Rogers Show, opening an hour-long gap (7:30 - 8:30 p.m.
+In December 1962 ABC cancelled The Roy Rogers and Dale Evans Show, opening an hour-long gap (7:30 - 8:30 p.m.
 ET) in the network's Saturday primetime schedule.
 Gallant Men was moved into that timeslot.
 By February 1963, doubtful reports began to circulate about The Gallant Mens future.
 Late that month, ABC announced it would not order a second season, and the same week William T. Orr was removed as head of Warner's television division.
 Warner Bros. then tried to sell commissioned but unproduced episode scripts to Combat!
 That effort may have borne fruit, as three episodes from the second season of Combat! are credited to Gallant Men writers.

 Before the year was out, Warner Bros. was selling the series' 26 episodes to local stations across the country as part of its syndicated program offerings.
 A magazine ad in February 1964 claimed Gallant Men reruns beat first-run network programming in the New York City television market, and that the series was running in 20 markets across the United States.
 The series remained part of Warner Bros.' television syndication package until at least 1968.